Danieleg82/AzFireWallPremium-MH/README.md

 Are we obtaining the expected result here?

-# CHALLENGE 3: Block specific Web Categories
+# CHALLENGE 3 (Optional): Block specific Web Categories

 ## Task 1